DCC-EX/EX-FastClock/README.md

 ## Installation Notes

+The easiest way to download this version of the software from the Github Repository is as follows:
+	Navigate to the Arduino IDE Branch
+	Click on the green CODE button
+	Select the Download ZIP option

+Once the file has downloaded, select the file in Windows Explorer to see the list of files.

+Create a folder within your Arduino sletches folder called EX-Fast_Clock.
+Copy the files from the root folder to a folder called EX-Fast_Clock folder just created.

 The project requires three libraries - Adafruit_GFX, Adafruit_Touchscreen and MCUFRIEND_kbv.
 All three cn be installed from the Arduino IDE library manager.
-Copies of these may be found in the .pio/libdeps/uno folder.
+However copies of the libraries used in this project can be found in the Libraries within the zip file.
+These folder should be copied into your normal libraries folder within the Arduino folder.

-I have also generated two special fonts for the project which can be found in the Fonts folder in the Adafruit GFX Library in this repository.
-These should be copied into the fonts folder in the Adafruit_GFX library once installed.
+I have also generated two special fonts for the project which can be found in the main folder in this repository.
 The file Arial9pt7b.h congtains a fullset of the Arial Font as used in Windows.
-The file Arial48pt7b.h contains a large 48pt Arial font containing only charachters 0-9 and :.
+The file Arial48pt7b.h contains a large 48pt Arial font containing only characters 0-9 and :.
 This is used to display the time clock on the screen.
 The full font was too large to fit into the Uno memory.

-The files within this repository are held in VSCode format.
-If using Arduino IDE, copy the files from the src folder to a folder called EX-FastClock within your Arduino folder and rename the EX_FastClock.cpp to EX-FastClock.ino.
-The copy the libraries from .pio/libdeps/uno into your libraries folder.

 ## Configuration Notes